AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 	- Raw water intake
 	- Fuel filter (should be full of green fuel, no clear water)
 - **Start** engine and listen and observe - you want it to warm up before leaving anyway
+- **Check water**: Make sure you hear and see water coming out from cooling system
 ### Electric
 - **Batteries**: Check and look for corrosion
 - **Levels**::